-In 2018, the City of Boulder adopted the new Boulder Public Library Master Plan.
+In 2018, the Boulder City Council accepted the new Boulder Public Library Master Plan.
 The plan is designed to reflect the community’s wishes for our library’s future over the next 10 years, based on an in-depth series of conversations with community members across Boulder.

-Our community has great aspirations, including more programs and services, new and improved facilities and technology/maker resources, community building and partnerships, and sustainable funding to make it happen.
+Our community has great aspirations for the library, including more programs and services, new and improved facilities, technology and maker resources, and building community and partnerships.
+The Boulder Public Library (BPL) needs sustainable funding to make it happen.

 Meeting Demand & Expanding Services